-Consultation: The implant process begins with a consultation with Dr. Slepchik, who performs a full oral exam and takes x-rays and a CT scan to determine your jawbone mass.
+Consultation: The implant process starts with a consultation with Dr. Slepchik, who performs a full oral exam and takes digital x-rays to determine your jawbone mass.
 He will refer you to the oral surgeon who works with him to do the dental implant surgery.

 Placement: Next, the titanium implant is placed into the hole formerly occupied by the tooth root by the oral surgeon.
 The implant is shaped like a screw and is inserted.

 Osseo-integration: Now the patient waits three to six months as the jawbone naturally grows around and accepts the titanium implant.

 Abutment: When the jawbone has fully grown around the implant, a small metal post, called an abutment, is attached to the implant and the gum tissue is allowed to heal for approximately six weeks.

-Placing the crown: After all the healing has taken place, you return to our office to prepare your crown, crowns or bridge.
+Placing the crown: After all healing has taken place, you return to our office to prepare your crown, multiple crowns or denture.
 The final step is to place a custom-made porcelain crown onto the abutment.
-The crown is made to match the colour and shape of the surrounding teeth so, once placed, it fits in perfectly.
+The crown is made to match the colour and shape of the surrounding teeth so once it is placed, it fits in perfectly and looks completely natural.

 Dental Implants Before & After

-Why should I replace a missing tooth with an implant?
+Why should I replace a missing tooth with a Dental implant?

-Patients sometimes choose not replace a missing tooth, but Dr. Slepchik advises against this for a variety of reasons;
+Patients sometimes choose not to replace a missing tooth, but Dr. Slepchik advises against this for a variety of reasons:

 - Teeth need pressure on each side from adjacent teeth; otherwise they move.
 This is what happens with a missing tooth, as the adjacent teeth slide over to fill the gap.